daviddalpiaz/bsl/nonparametric-regression.md

 <img src="nonparametric-regression_files/figure-html/unnamed-chunk-24-1.png" width="1152" style="display: block; margin: auto;" />

 We see that as `minsplit` *decreases*, model flexibility **increases**.
-By allow splits of neighborhoods with fewer observations, we obtain more splits, which results in a more flexible model.
+By allowing splits of neighborhoods with fewer observations, we obtain more splits, which results in a more flexible model.

-***

 ## Example: Credit Card Data